 - Vertical policy diffusion occurs when a policy mechanism adopted at one scale of governance transfers to others (and this can occur in either direction).
-An example might be a state adopting ambitious CAFE standards for fuel economy, which are then adopted by the federal government.
+An example might be a state adopting ambitious Corporate Average Fuel Economy (CAFÉ) standards for fuel economy, which are then adopted by the federal government.
 In this example, the policy mechanism (CAFE standards) moves from the state to the federal level - or diffuses vertically.

 This makes a lot of sense, and not just in issues related to climate change.
-Sometimes, we try things out at one scale as a bit of a pilot for what it might look like at a larger scale.
-This was true with the Renewable Portfolio Standards at the state level - that was widely thought to be a testing ground for a national RPS system that never came about.
+Sometimes we try things out at one scale as a bit of a pilot for what it might look like at a larger scale.
+This was true with the Renewable Portfolio Standards (RPS) at the state level - that was widely thought to be a testing ground for a national RPS system that never came about.
+We are a constitutional republic, not a traditional simple democracy, so states have certain unique rights and freedoms, including self-governance to an extent, relative to Federal requirements.
+This allows states that have compelling reasons or a desire to try something new for its own benefit, to get out ahead of the Federal action.

 - Horizontal policy diffusion occurs when a policy mechanism adopted at a scale of governance transfers to other areas at that same scale.
 An example of this might be a state adopting renewable portfolio standards after seeing a neighboring state do so, or a municipality choosing to set a greenhouse gas emissions reduction target after learning about success in other municipalities around the country.
 In this example, the policy mechanisms are staying at the same geographic scale, but diffusing horizontally outward to other entities at that same scale.